natjiazhan/Signals-Agent/README.md

 Then, create a `.env` file in this folder and make sure you set `OPENAI_API_KEY="sk-..."` as well as `PPLX_API_KEY`

+## Data Location
+Take note that all audio files and data are located in the /data folder.

 ## Running the agent workflow
 Before running the agent, you may want to start the Phoenix observability application with the following command:
 ```